SyncfusionExamples/PDF-Examples/Text Extraction/Extract-text-from-the-entire-PDF-document/.NET/Extract-text-from-the-entire-PDF-document/README.md

 # Extract Data from PDF

-The Syncfusion [.NET Core PDF library](https://www.syncfusion.com/document-processing/pdf-framework/net-core/pdf-library) enables the creation, reading, and editing of PDF documents.
+The Syncfusion&reg; [.NET Core PDF library](https://www.syncfusion.com/document-processing/pdf-framework/net-core/pdf-library) enables the creation, reading, and editing of PDF documents.
 Additionally, it provides capabilities to extract data from PDFs, such as text, images, and form field values.

 ## Steps to Extract Data from PDF Files